mocopla/SampleApps/sample_app_tesla_model3_playground/README.md

 ## Notes <a name = "notes"></a>

 * If the Moco engine is not running and the application is started, the application will wait for the Moco engine to start and display the message: "Waiting for server to (re-)start" with 1 second intervals.
 * If there is no vehicle data being transmitted from Moco engine to the application for more than 5 seconds a synchronization message will be send from the application to Moco engine.
 The reason for this message is to ensure the Moco engine is still running, so the application needs to keep running.
 While there is no data coming from the Moco engine, every 5 seconds the following message will appear in the console output of the sample app: "Sync message from Moco engine received", provided the Moco engine is still running
+* When the application is running and receiving data from the platform simulator, various data will be logged.
+When the simulator is stopped the sample application will generate some graphs with the available log data.
+When the window showing the graphs is closed the sample application will finish and write the graph to a jpeg file.

 ### Who do I talk to? ###